Itsmmdoha/DOS_scammers/README.md

 instructions:
+Since I have only used the byilt it modules, you don't have to install anything!

 1. Add the web site link on the url.json file.
 2. provide number of threads you wanna run ( defult is 100) and store url.json on the same directory as DOS.py
 3. Run the DOS.py file and done!